-According to the FAO (2015) Guyana has around 16.5 million hectares of forested land, which constitutes to 84.0% of the total land area.
-The full extent of 16.5 million hectares are primary or otherwise naturally regenerated forest.
-Guyana’s forests include tropical rainforest, seasonal forests, marsh forest and mountain forest, and are part of the wider Guyana Shield rainforest eco-region.
+According to the GFC (2017) Guyana has around 18.5 million hectares of forested land, which constitutes to 87.4% of the total land area.
+The full extent of 16.5 million hectares is primary or otherwise naturally regenerated forest.
+Guyana’s forests include tropical rainforest, seasonal forests, swamp/marsh forest, montane forest and mangrove forest, and are part of the wider Guyana Shield rainforest eco-region.

-84.6% of the forest area is under the management and control of the Government of Guyana and the remainder is privately owned, which includes Amerindian Lands.
-Guyana has 5 protected areas which contain significant forest areas, which include (1) Kaieteur National Park, (2) Iwokrama, of which approximately 180,000 hectares have been set aside for forest conservation, (3) Kanuku Mountains Protected Area, (4) Kanashen, and (5) Shell Beach Protected Area, which includes mangrove forests.
+79.1% of the forest area is under the management and control of the Government of Guyana; of which 59.5% is State Forest under the remit of the Guyana Forestry Commission and 19.6% State Land under the responsibility of the Lands and Surveys Commission.
+The remainder are mainly privately owned, titled Amerindian Lands (15.5%) and protected areas (5.4%).
+Guyana has 5 protected areas which contain significant forest areas, including (1) Kaieteur National Park, (2) Iwokrama, of which approximately 180,000 hectares have been set aside for forest conservation, (3) Kanuku Mountains Protected Area, (4) Konashen, and (5) Shell Beach Protected Area, which includes mangrove forests.

 Production and export

-The timber harvesting is mainly done in the middle and northern part of the country, since a lack of ready access and long distances to the market currently make the commercial harvesting of the forests in the south economically infeasible.
+The timber harvesting is mainly done in the central and northern parts of the country, since a lack of ready access and long distances to the market currently make the commercial harvesting of the forests in the south economically infeasible.
 There are several different modes of transporting timber and timber products to the main port of export in Georgetown.
 The two main modes are the waterways and roads.
 However, the underdevelopment of the road infrastructure in the rural areas has cause timber exporters to rely on less expensive modes of transport including water transport.
 In a few cases, some operators have the benefits of roads built by mining concessions and Amerindian villages, but this is more the exception.
-The forest industries of Guyana consists mainly of logging and sawmilling operations.
-Export of logs is a significant part of the industry’s exports, although the national log export policy aims to stimulate more value-added activities in Guyana.
+The forest industry of Guyana consists mainly of logging and sawmilling operations.
+Export of logs is a significant part of the industry’s exports, although the national log export policy aims to stimulate more value-added activities in Guyana; e.g. by charging a progressively increasing rate of export commission (currently max.
+20%) on targeted species that have been reflecting high volumes of export in log form.
+A full ban on log exports has recently been proposed for a number of species (Purpleheart, Locust, Crabwood, Red Cedar, Washiba, Letterwood and Snakewood) in the National Log Export Policy for the period 2016 to 2020.
 As can be observed from the graph below Guyanese timber is exported to many regions of the world, although logs are mainly exported to China and India while sawn wood and other processed products are exported to a much wider range of destinations.

-The forests of Guyana contain more than 1000 tree species, and according to the Guyana Forestry Commission the main species exported in 2014 were:
+The forests of Guyana contain more than 1000 tree species; according to the Guyana Forestry Commission the main species exported over 2014-15 were:

-In addition to these species there are much more species which are favoured by the international markets, such as:
+In addition to these species there are other species which are of interest in the international market, such as:

-- Bulletwood, Massaranduba (Manilkara bidentata), although harvesting of this species is allowed by special permission only.
+- Bulletwood (Massaranduba, bolletrie) (Manilkara bidentata), although harvesting of this species is allowed by special permission only.

-- Locust, Jatoba (Hymenaea courbaril), although for the export of this species special regulations apply.
+- Locust, (Jatoba, rode lokus) (Hymenaea courbaril), although for the export of this species special regulations apply.

 Sources of information